 "Thanks, Cletus.
-I'll head out towards Old Post Road, ya' wanna go th' other way?"
+I'll head out towards Old Mill Road, ya' wanna go th' other way?"

-"You just wanna go see Daisy, don't ya!" he smirked and slapped his shoulder.
+Cletus smirked and slapped his shoulder.
+"You just wanna go see Daisy, don't ya!"

-"Ding dang it, Cletus!
-I'm goin' to see if th' Duke boys will keep an eye out!
+"No, I ain't gonna out just t' see Daisy, I'm goin' to see if th' Duke boys will keep an eye out for th' convertible.
 Have ya' talked to Cooter?"

 "Ya' got two trucks now?
 What are ya' doin' with two trucks?
 Ya' can only drive one at a time."

 "It ain't exactly mine, but when Gus and Emily went back to Wyoming it wouldn't start.
 I've been too busy to look at it so when I talk to Cooter about it, I'll have him keep an eye out for th' convertible."

 "Oh!
 That's a real good idea.
 Ya' learn all that in L.A.?"